GiacomoSignorile/RoWeeder_Phenobench/README.md

 For example, to run the experiment with the ERFNet model and Lovász-Softmax loss, you would point to a YAML configured for that setup.

 ## Citation

-If you use this adaptation or the original RoWeeder framework in your research, please consider citing the original paper:

 [1] **RoWeeder: Unsupervised Weed Mapping through Crop-Row Detection**
 ```bibtex